Fritz449/DQN_Agent/README.md

 # DQN Agent
 ## Structure of project
 ### QNeuralNetwork.py
-Q-network class implemented via Keras using Theano backend.
+Q-network class implemented via Tensorflow.
 Parameters: state/action dimensionality and batch size.
 They are initialized directly by agent.
 Programmer can make a network by editing "create_model" method or use prepared model.
 The network uses RMSpror optimizer with learning rate 0.0001 and optimizes MSE.